 We should clarify that taking back control of your life doesn’t mean you erase all memories of the person you loved.

-Years later your mind will probably bring up certain memories once in a while.
-But this doesn’t mean your decision to leave was a bad one.
+Years later, your mind will probably bring up certain memories once in a while.
+However, this doesn’t mean your decision to leave was a bad one.